-So read on and we’ll show you how to instantly speed up your Android phone or tablet.
+All you have to do is read on and we’ll show you how to instantly speed up your Android phone or tablet.

 How to speed up your Android phone or tablet

-2. Tap “Software information.”
+2. Tap Software information.

-4. Go back to the main settings menu and scroll to the bottom.
-You will now see “Developer options” listed there.
-Tap it to enter the developer menu.
+4. Go back to the main Settings menu and scroll to the bottom.
+Tap Developer options, which will now be listed.

-6. In the next box, select “Animation scale .5x.”
+6. In the next box, select Animation scale .5x.

+And with that, you're done!
 You’ll now notice that switching between apps and opening/closing menus is lightning fast.

-If you want to revert back to your previous settings, simply tap on “Developer options” then tap the “On” toggle to switch off the developer mode and restore your previous settings.
+If you want to revert back to your previous settings, simply tap Developer options then toggle off developer mode to restore your previous settings.